Washington DC advertising & editorial photographer/director Mike Stog has made it his life’s goal to be as creative as possible.

-As a location-based photographer and filmmaker Stog finds his canvas’ all over the world.
-Specializing in on-location shoots all over the world to local and regional assignments, Stog’s intrigue is peaked with one-off locations, people, and textures.
+As a location-based photographer and filmmaker Stog specializes in on-location shoots all over the world to local and regional assignments.
+Stog’s intrigue is peaked with one-off locations, people, and textures.

 Mike Stog is an avid traveler.
-Born in Nairobi Africa, now residing in the Washington, D.C. metropolitan area.
+Born in Nairobi Africa, and now residing in the Washington, D.C. metropolitan area.
 “I guess it was ingrained in me since the day I was born- but I have always had an inkling for being in bazaar locations and the constant itch for travel.
-The only difference nowadays is that I get to bring my camera and team along” said Stog.
+The only difference nowadays is that I get to bring a camera and team along” said Stog.

-With a heart for humanitarian efforts, Stog has taken on several projects for various non-profits including his forth-coming book and project entitled The “What Makes You Human Project.
+With a heart for humanitarian efforts, Stog has taken on several projects for various non-profits including his forth-coming book and project entitled The What Makes You Human Project.

 Mike is founder and producer of DesignWorks Visual Media, a boutique video and photo production team based in Washington DC.